conestack/node.ext.ldap/README.rst

     detected via set object classes.

 strict
-    Define whether all principal attributes availabe must be declared in attmap, or only reserved ones.
+    Define whether all available principal attributes must be declared in attmap, or only reserved ones.
 Defaults to True.

 Reserved attrmap keys for Users and Groups: